SakamotoShun/CS50-Harvard/Lecture 1/Lecture 1.md

      (-1)            (0)             (1)
 ```

 For the O player, trying to acheive the minimum score of -1, where he wins.
-If not possible, it would have to choose between 0 or 1.
+If not possible,it would have to choose between 0 or 1.
 Since 0 is smaller, it would choose to end in a draw.

 ##### Game

-- S<sub>0</sub>
+- $S_0$
-  : Inital State
+  : Initial State
 - PLAYERS(_s_)
   : return which player to move
 - ACTIONS(_s_)